-There are just a few more days left in the year, and your New Year’s Eve plans are likely either in progress or already set in place.
-Whether you’re planning to ring in the new year publicly or privately, you’ll have to ask yourself a question: “Will I be drinking?”
-If the opening minutes of 2019 were a blur and New Year’s morning was spent feeling hungover, you might be thinking of taking it easy on the celebrations this year.
-Maybe you’re recovering from an alcohol use disorder, or perhaps you’re simply looking to celebrate the end of 2019 without substances.
-Regardless, there are many ways to enjoy the holiday completely sober.
+There are just a few more days left in this difficult year.
+Your New Year’s Eve plans are likely either in progress or already set in place.
+Whether you’re planning to ring in the new year privately or with a small group, you’ll have to ask yourself a question: “Will I be drinking?”

 - Find a sober venue: There are New Year’s Eve celebrations and venues that don’t serve alcohol at all.
 Check your local online listings to find an alcohol-free event near you.